zjunlp/KnowledgeCircuits/README.md

 ## 🌟Overview

 This work aims to build the circuits in the pretrained language models that are responsible for the specific knowledge and analyze the behavior of these components.
+We construct a [demo](http://knowledgecircuits.zjukg.cn/) to see the discovered circuit.

 ## 🔧Installation